Third jersey: National Basketball Association

 The third jersey trend only got stronger when the NBA signed exclusive uniform contracts with Reebok and later Adidas.
 The Adidas deal, in particular, saw the introduction of additional alternate uniforms in an effort to boost jersey sales; examples include the Golden State Warriors' sleeved alternates and the Heat's monochrome uniforms.

 In addition to third jerseys, there are also holiday-themed jerseys that are worn only on special occasions.
 These include the jerseys worn on Christmas Day, Chinese New Year, Mardi Gras (for the New Orleans Pelicans), and Saint Patrick's Day.

 Other alternate uniforms in the NBA include the "Noche Latina" uniforms, military-inspired uniforms, and "Pride" uniforms, all of which were also concepts introduced by Adidas.

 NBA teams were only allowed to introduce a new third jersey at least two years after unveiling a new logo and uniform set.
 This rule has since been relaxed somewhat, following more recent third jersey releases by the Utah Jazz, the Brooklyn Nets, the New Orleans Pelicans, the New York Knicks, the Philadelphia 76ers, the Phoenix Suns the Charlotte Hornets and the Atlanta Hawks, in which some of the teams release their alternates on the same day as their regular home and away set.

 Teams are also allowed to wear their third jerseys as often as desired during the first three rounds of the NBA Playoffs and the NBA Finals.
 Per the NBA Rule Book, there is no official rule that states that teams are restricted on wearing alternate uniforms or white at home during the NBA Finals.
 They only requirement stated is from Section VI, c. which states, "The home team shall wear light color jerseys, and the visitors dark jerseys unless otherwise approved.
 For neutral court games and doubleheaders, the second team named in the official schedule shall be regarded as the home team and shall wear the light colored jerseys."
 An example of this was when the Cleveland Cavaliers won the 2016 NBA Finals in a black sleeved alternate jersey.

 This rule concerning uniform designations was eliminated once Nike became the uniform provider for the NBA in 2017.
-In doing so, teams now have the freedom to choose whichever uniform they want to wear, whether it's the "Association" white jersey (formerly the de facto home jersey), the "Icon" dark jersey (formerly the de facto away jersey), the "Statement" alternate color jersey (formerly the de facto third jersey) and the annual "City" and "Earned" jerseys.
+In doing so, teams now have the freedom to choose whichever uniform they want to wear, whether it's the "Association" white jersey (formerly the de facto home jersey), the "Icon" dark jersey (formerly the de facto away jersey), the "Statement" alternate color jersey (formerly the de facto third jersey) and the annual "City" and (in 2019 and 2021) "Earned" jerseys.
+The "Statement" jerseys are usually changed after a three-year cycle, whether through a minor alteration or a major overhaul.
+Like with Nike's later uniform contract with Major League Baseball, its contract with the NBA only limited teams to three "core" uniforms plus an annual "City" jersey and an occasional "Classic" jersey, leading to the disappearance of limited edition holiday and Pride-themed uniforms from the Adidas era.